cavebatsofware/vpn-sftp/README.md

 Backend note: `make init` uses `environments/<env>/backend.tfvars` to configure state.

 ## Operational scripts
-- `scripts/openvpn-client.sh`
+- `scripts/wireguard-client.sh`
-  - Connects to the OpenVPN instance, runs client generation inside the server container, and retrieves the `.ovpn` file.
+  - Connects to the VPN instance, creates a WireGuard peer, and prints the client config.
-  - Requires SSH access to the OpenVPN host.
+  - Requires SSH access to the VPN host.
 - `scripts/sftpgo-create-user.sh`
   - Authenticates to SFTPGo’s REST API using Basic auth to obtain a token, then creates a user.
   - Reads Terraform outputs for IP/region/bucket; fetches admin password from SSM path `/<project>/<env>/sftpgo/admin-password`.